KILTprotocol/spec-ext-credential-api/readme.md

 ## Security considerations

 The strong encryption used in the communication prevents the class of attacks on the communication protocol itself, however several other attack surfaces remain.
-Discarding all of them by putting the full responsibility on the user will risk slowing down the growth of the ecosystem: users will have to invest unreasonable efforts to use it safely.
+Ignoring all of them by placing full responsibility on the user will risk slowing down the growth of the ecosystem: users will have to invest unreasonable efforts to use it safely.

 ### Malware

-Not much can be done if some malware has full control over user’s computer.
+Not much can be done if some malware has full control of the user’s computer.

 *Conclusion:* protection against keyloggers with disc and/or network traffic access is outside the scope of this specification.

 ### Evil extensions

-Extensions are limited by the API the browsers provide to them, but the control over network requests combined with the capability to inject code in the runtime makes the resistance futile.
+Extensions are limited by the API that browsers provide to them, but control over network requests combined with the capability to inject code in the runtime makes resistance futile.

 *Conclusion:* protection against evil extensions is also outside the scope of this specification.

 ### Phishing and social engineering

 DApps can be malicious.
-A typo in the URI or a search request might lead the user to the dApp that should not be trusted.
+A typo in the URI or a search request might lead the user to a dApp that should not be trusted.

-In the real world the trust relies on the societal mechanisms and is usually distributed from centralized sources.
+In the real world, trust relies on societal mechanisms and is usually distributed from centralized sources.
-An example of that on the internet are the Extended Validation SSL certificates signed by Certification Authorities from a hard-coded list.
+An example from the internet is the Extended Validation SSL certificates signed by Certification Authorities from a hard-coded list.
 This approach does not translate directly into the decentralized blockchain ecosystem.

-Every verifier can list their trusted attesters, thus delegating them the trust.
-One downside here is that the list will likely be quite long, and making the user to choose from it would result in the poor user experience.
-More serious issue is that the verifier itself might be a part of the malicious network and thus cannot be trusted.
+Every verifier can list their trusted attesters, thus delegating them trust.
+One downside to this solution is that the list will likely be quite long, and making the user choose from it would result in a poor user experience.
+A more serious issue with this approach is that the verifier itself might be a part of a malicious network and thus cannot be trusted.

 *Conclusion:* a decentralized solution to determine the high trustworthiness of an identity is required.
 Some mechanisms specific to the KILT network might work for indicating trustworthiness.